yu88wei123/Distributed-Coordination-for-Inverter-Air-Conditioner/README.md

 # Distributed-Coordination-for-Inverter-Air-Conditioner
 These codes correspond to the simulation section of the paper "A Distributed Coordinated Framework with Fair Comfort Level Sharing for Inverter Air Conditioner in Auxiliary Services ".
+The software used is matlab 2021a, there are several files.

 1.TimeDelay.mlx is the simulation file of IACs following the reference power at different time delays.